God tells us to pray continuously about all our concerns, but he grants only those petitions that align with his will.

 God does not encourage us to pray so he can stay informed of our latest wishes.
 He already knows our desires before we divulge them.

 God tells us to pray because prayer is integral to our communion with him.
 It positions us to experience true contentment.

 Prayer turns our attention from ourselves to God.
 It represents an opportunity to worship him humbly, align with him morally, convey gratitude for his blessings, and express faith in his goodness.

 The model prayer that Jesus gave us—The Lord’s Prayer—indicates that God wants us to incorporate these themes into our prayers whenever we can, but especially amid affliction.

 Expressing these thoughts to God, even when we are submitting requests or lodging complaints, conditions our heart to commune with him and experience true contentment.

-God tells us to pray because he considers the true contentment we derive through communion with him to be more important than the distrust that may arise in the wake of unanswered prayers.
+God tells us to pray about everything because he considers the true contentment we derive through communion with him to be more important than the distrust that may arise in the wake of unanswered prayers.

 What about our prayers that coincide with God’s will?
 What should we conclude about him when he seemingly disregards these petitions?

 Here are three examples: